 4.3 TSAG will identify changing requirements and provide advice on appropriate changes to be made to the priority of work in ITU-T study groups, planning, and allocation of work between study groups (and the coordination of that work with other Sectors), giving due regard to the cost and availability of resources within TSB and the study groups.
 TSAG shall monitor the activities of any joint coordination activities and may also recommend the establishment of such activities, if appropriate.
 TSAG may also advise on further improvements to ITU-T working methods.
 TSAG shall monitor the activities of the lead study groups and advise on the progress report as presented to TSAG.
 TSAG shall endeavour to ensure that the programmes of work across the study groups are successfully completed.

-4.3bis WTSA shall appoint the chairman and vice-chairmen of TSAG in accordance with WTSA Resolution 35 (Rev. Hammamet, 2016).
+4.3bis WTSA shall appoint the chairman and vice-chairmen of TSAG in accordance with Resolution 208 of the Plenipotentiary Conference (Dubai, 2018.

 4.4 WTSA may assign temporary authority to TSAG between two consecutive WTSAs to consider and act on matters specified by WTSA.
 WTSA should assure itself that the special functions entrusted to TSAG do not require financial expenses exceeding the ITU-T budget.
 TSAG may consult with the Director on these matters, if necessary.
 TSAG should report to the next WTSA on its activities on the fulfilment of specific functions assigned to it, pursuant to No. 197I of the Convention and WTSA Resolution 22 (Rev. Hammamet, 2016).
 Such authority shall terminate when the following WTSA meets, although WTSA may decide to extend it for a specified period.